simonreich/lunchlauncher/README.md

 ![Schematics of button](/button/eagle/schematic.png "Schematics")

 The heart is an Atmega Tiny13-20PU, which consumes little power and still offers Soft-UART communication.
-I added a cheap serial-to-usb adapter to the button, such that the button has only an usb cable.
-Furthermore, I drilled a holw into the front of the button and inserted an LED, which gives visual feedback to the user.
+I added a cheap serial-to-usb adapter to the button, such that the button has only an usb cable (power for the microcontroller is also drawn from the 5V usb power line).
+Furthermore, I drilled a hole into the front of the button and inserted an LED, which gives visual feedback to the user.

 Source code can be found in the folder `button/source/atmega`.